 The dream for our future is about living on a debt-free homestead and being as self sufficient as possible.
-We have planned out the steps to achieving this goal and are ready to share our plans since we have just completed Step 1: Buying the land!
+We have planned out the steps to achieving this goal and are accomplished!

-The steps themselves are fairly simple but will require time, and of course, money.
-We also want to do each step the best way we can including value, eco-friendly plans and materials (preferably recycled), and efficiency.
-Of course meeting all those requirements entails a lot of research, but more on that later.
+The steps themselves were fairly simple but required time, and of course, money.
+Which is why we needed to go slowly.
+We also needed to make sure that each step was done the best way we could including value, eco-friendly plans and materials (preferably recycled), and efficiency.
+Of course meeting all those requirements entailed a lot of research, but more on that later.

-Here are the basic steps we have planned out toward attaining "Our Future Simpler Life" goals:
+Here are the basic steps we planned out toward attaining "Our Simpler Life" goals:

 Step 1 (2017): Buying Land - Completed!!! - Purchased 30 Acres in Adirondack Park 1/23/17

 This is what we just accomplished and we couldn't be more happy.
 Patience and perseverance paid off and we finally found a piece of raw land in the right location, with the right soil and slope, with just enough fresh water, large enough to homestead on and split off to give a few acres to each of our children.
 You can read more about what we found on our blog post "Homestead Dream Step 1: We Bought Land!"
 If you are thinking about buying land and want to know all of the considerations before you do, then check out our post, "Are You Thinking About Buying Land?"

 Step 2 (2018): Driveway, Homesite Cleared, Septic Install, and Well Drilled!
 1. 650' Gravel Driveway and Clearing the Homesite